coderefinery/reproducible-research/_episodes/04-dependencies.md

 > ## Creating and exporting conda environments
 >
+> > On Windows, it's recommended to do this exercise in Anaconda Prompt.
+>
 > Recreate the software environment provided by the
 > `requirements.txt` file of the
 > [word-count project](https://github.com/coderefinery/word-count).